demystifyfp/demystifyfp/content/fsharp/series/fstweet/following-a-user.md

 }
 ```

-Then add a server side type to represent this JSON request body.
+Then add a server-side type to represent this JSON request body.

 ```fsharp
 // FsTweet.Web/Social.fs